makerdao/testchain/README.md

 If `var/chaindata` does not exist, the `default` snapshot will be used to create it.

 If you want to start the launch script with an empty snapshot, you will need to `mkdir -p testchain/var/chaindata` first.

+Once the deployment is complete, you will find the list of contract addresses in the `out/addresses.json` file.

 ### Options